jentruong09/theTechBlog/README.md

 <br/>

 ## Project Description
-This is a blog where anyone interested about Tech can come and share their thoughts!
+A blog web application where anyone interested about Tech can come and share their thoughts!
 Simply create a login and you are able to post and comment!
 Keep the email and password so you can always log in!

 <br/>